teched25xp264/teched2025-XP264/README.md

 ## Overview

-This session introduces attendees to SAP BTP, Kyma runtime - a flexible and easy way to connect and extend enterprise applications in a cloud-native world.
+This session introduces attendees to SAP BTP, Kyma runtime - a flexible and easy way to connect and extend enterprise applications in the cloud-native world.
-Kyma, part of [Kyma project](https://github.com/kyma-project), is an opinionated set of Kubernetes-based modular building blocks that provide all the necessary capabilities to develop and run enterprise-grade cloud-native applications.
+**Kyma** as of such, part of [Kyma project](https://github.com/kyma-project), is an opinionated set of Kubernetes-based modular building blocks (modules) that provide all the necessary capabilities to develop and run enterprise-grade cloud-native applications.

 ## Requirements